ZeroPoint095/CANFestivino/INSTALLATION-GUIDE.md

 Transmit PDO's is the data transmitted from the node to the network after receiving a request for said data.
 These are eg. values read from a sensor such as a distance or temperature sensor.

 On the top left, click on `0x1A00-1BFF Transmit PDO Mapping`.
 On the bottom left, click on `0x1A00 Transmit PDO 1 Mapping`.
-If this does not exist, click `Add: PDO Transmit` On the bottom right, make sure `Have Callbacks` is checked On `subindex 0x01`, change the `value` to map to the desired `Manufacturer Specific` object by double-clicking on it and selecting the desired object from the dropdown list.
+If this does not exist, click `Add: PDO Transmit`.
+On the bottom right, make sure `Have Callbacks` is checked.
+On `subindex 0x01`, change the `value` to map to the desired `Manufacturer Specific` object by double-clicking on it and selecting the desired object from the dropdown list.
 Continue adding `PDO Transmit`s for all of your expecting outgoing messages, remembering to check `Have Callbacks`.